Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 At the end of the ride, you’ll find a two-story aquarium to explore.

-Restrooms are located to the immediate right when you exit the ride.
-Elevators are located near the restrooms.
+When you exit the ride, restrooms are to the immediate right.
+Elevators are near the restrooms.
 Additionally, there are escalators and stairs in the center of the aquarium.

+Everything in the pavilion is well-labeled.
+So you shouldn’t have any trouble finding the elevators and restrooms.
 While this seems somewhat insignificant, it’s good to know that restrooms are nearby when you exit the ride.

 The Seas with Nemo and Friends